Trigger Point Exercises for Neck Pain

 - The muscle may twitch and pain may increase in a familiar referral pattern when touched.

 - Pain and tightness decrease the range of motion in the area surrounding the trigger point.

-By incorporating exercises that target their specific trigger points, such as those shared above by Southwest Physical Therapy for the neck and back, many people have found relief from trigger point pain.
-Southwest Physical Therapy has successful treatment programs for relieving every kind of pain and limited mobility.
+By incorporating exercises that target their specific trigger points, such as those shared above by Southwest Myofascial Release for the neck and back, many people have found relief from trigger point pain.
+Southwest Myofascial Release has successful treatment programs for relieving every kind of pain and limited mobility.
 Visit us in Brooklyn, NYC.